Coronavirus Update:What patients and families need to know

 Examples of our research include:

 - Participating in groundbreaking immunologic studies.
-We are currently involved in prestigious clinical trials to advance the science of pediatric tumor care, including T-cell immunotherapy and soon to be CAR T-cell studies.
-In addition, we are members of leading national and international pediatric brain tumor clinical consortia, including the Pediatric Brain Tumor Consortium, Pacific Pediatric Neuro-Oncology Consortium, Neurofibromatosis Clinical Trials Consortium, Immunology Consortium and Industry-run studies.
+We are currently leading two national studies, funded through the Moon Shot Initiative.
+The Institute is involved in prestigious clinical trials to advance the science of pediatric tumor care, including T-cell immunotherapy and soon to be CAR T-cell studies.
+In addition, we are members of leading national and international pediatric brain tumor clinical consortia, including the Children’s Brain Tumor Tissue Network, Children’s Oncology Group’s Phase 1 Consortium, Collaborative Ependymoma Research Network,, Connect Consortium, Neurofibromatosis Clinical Trials Consortium (Department of Defense), Pacific / Pediatric Neuro-Oncology Consortium, Pediatric Brain Tumor Consortium and Remission (Immunotherapy) Consortium.

 - Advancing brain tumor care and treatment.
 Every two years, Roger Packer, M.D., leads the efforts of the International Symposium of Neuro-Oncology, which brings together scientists and clinicians across disciplines to share research findings and discuss the latest treatment approaches for pediatric brain and central nervous system tumors.
 Learn more.